quickemu-project/quickemu/README.md

     particular macOS release.
     -   For example VirtIO Network and Memory Ballooning are available in Big Sur and newer, but not previous releases.
-    -   And VirtIO Block Media (disks) are supported/stable in Catalina and newer.

 ### macOS compatibility